2016 Calendar of Energy Conservation

 Since 1995, Kissimmee Utility Authority has

-developed an annual art contest, alternating themes between electrical safety
+offered an annual art contest, alternating themes between energy conservation

-and energy conservation.
-We emphasize safety through this initiative because
+and electrical safety.
+We emphasize conservation through this initiative

-research conducted by the utility shows that key safety messages delivered
+because research conducted by the utility shows that key conservation messages

-early in life help establish a lifetime of good safety practices.
+delivered early in life help establish a lifetime of good conservation

 KUA invites Osceola County students to use the

-power of art to promote electrical safety in our 21st annual calendar art
+power of art to promote energy conservation in our 22nd annual calendar art

 contest.
 The annual talent hunt is open to students enrolled in kindergarten